Gate 6: How To Design and Build Your Product

 By the end of Gate 6, you will be able to:

-6. Learn from real users and use their input to improve, iterate, or pivot your idea.
+5. Get feedback from real users and learn if your solution truly works.
+You’ll use their input to make improvements or even pivot your idea if needed.

 Delivery System